Energy in Sudan

 Energy in Sudan describes energy and electricity production, consumption and imports in Sudan.
 The chief sources of energy in 2010 were wood and charcoal, hydroelectric power, and oil.
 Sudan is a net energy exporter.
 Primary energy use in Sudan was 179 TWh and 4 TWh per million persons in 2008.

-Primary Sources of Energy
+Primary sources

 Wood and charcoal

 Wood and charcoal were principally used for household cooking and heating.
 Substantial quantities of wood fuels were also used by commercial operations—chiefly baking and brick making and, to a lesser extent, tobacco curing.
 Other vegetable matter including sugarcane bagasse also came into use, meeting a significant part of the energy needs of the sugar mills.
 Cotton stalks were also used for household fuel.
 Consumption of wood and charcoal continued to increase as the population grew, and there was concern over the gradual depletion of forest and woodland resources serving the large towns.
 Overuse of the sparser vegetation in the semi-desert grazing areas reportedly resulted in some fuel deficiencies in those regions, as well as in desertification.